Skip to content

 0.75 / 1

-The company reports that all rubber factories have water treatment facilities (anaerobic and aerobic effluent ponds).
-However, the information reported is not externally verified.
+The company reports that all rubber factories have been installed with water treatment facilities (anaerobic and aerobic effluent ponds) which treat effluent before discharging it into waterways.
+However, the information is not externally verified.

 This indicator is disabled as the company does not operate manufacturing facilities.